rprospero/InstrumentScripts/doc/source/sans/tutorial.rst

    the instrument has dutifully moved into position QT before starting the measurement.

 #.
 We specified the beam size.
-The individual beamlines will have the
+The individual beam-lines will have the
-   opportunity to decide their own aperature settings, but they should hopefully reach a consensus on the names.
+   opportunity to decide their own aperture settings, but they should hopefully reach a consensus on the names.

 #.
 The sample has been marked as a blank.
 The MEASUREMENT:TYPE block